Snowflake-Labs/sfquickstarts/site/sfguides/src/fine-tune-an-llm-in-snowpark-container-services-with-autotrain/fine-tune-an-llm-in-snowpark-container-services-with-autotrain.md

 ALTER COMPUTE POOL CONTAINER_HOL_POOL_GPU_NV_M SUSPEND;
 ```

-If you want to clean up and remove ALL of the objects you created during this quickstart, run the following from [`04_cleanup.sql`](https://github.com/Snowflake-Labs/sfguide-fine-tuning-llms-with-spcs-huggingface-autotrain/blob/main/04_cleanup.sql)
+If you want to clean up and remove ALL of the objects you created during this Quickstart, run the following from [`04_cleanup.sql`](https://github.com/Snowflake-Labs/sfguide-fine-tuning-llms-with-spcs-huggingface-autotrain/blob/main/04_cleanup.sql)

 ```SQL
 USE ROLE CONTAINER_USER_ROLE;